Thursday, March 13, 2014

 "What time is it , mother?", 'Oh, it's tenish"

-Or "I need you to go to the store and get those 'thingys' we like with porkchops."
+Or she will tell you, "I need you to go to the store and get those 'thingys' we like with porkchops."

 Or "Do you remember where I put that 'thingamajig' I had on Tuesday?"